DirectRTX/Simple-Ad-Network/README.md

 ### Getting Setup At CloudFlare

 This is the most complicate step you'll perform during the setup process - that should tell you this who process is going to be pretty damn easy.
+Remember, CloudFlare and DirectRTX are the reason you'll be able to handle hundreds of millions of hits on a daily basis, so it has to be setup correctly.